Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Towards a new classification of galaxies

-After performing several analyses related to the shape and amplitude of the circular velocity curves of the 82 E--Sd galaxies, we list the main properties of the four new dynamical classes (see Fig. \ref{fig:centroid}):
+After analysing the shape and amplitude of the CVCs of the 238 (E1--Sdm) galaxies, we list the main properties of the four new CVC classes (see Figs \ref{fig:centroid} and \ref{fig:histos}).

 {\it Slow-rising (SR)}: the circular velocity increases monotonically without a peak in the centre.
-This class consists mostly of late-type spiral galaxies (Scd-Sd).
+This class consists mostly of late-type spiral galaxies (Sb$-$Sdm).
 The typical amplitude of CVCs reaches $\sim$ 150 \kms.

-\emph{Flat (F)}: the circular velocity is approximately constant throughout the whole galaxy.
-This class is represented by most of the morphological types (E,S0,Sab,Sb-Sbc).
-The average amplitude of CVCs reaches $\sim$ 250 \kms.
+\emph{Flat (FL)}: the circular velocity is approximately constant throughout the whole galaxy.
+This class is represented mostly by early-type spiral galaxies (Sab$-$Sbc).
+The average amplitude of CVCs reaches $\sim$ 210 \kms.

-\emph{Sharp-peaked (SP)}: the circular velocity rises steeply and has a sharp peak, making a sudden change to the flat part of the CVC at radius $\sim 0.2R_e$.
-This class is dominated by early-type and early-type spiral galaxies (E,S0,Sb-Sbc).
-The average amplitude of CVCs reaches $\sim$ 280 \kms in the center and $\sim$ 250 \kms in the outer parts.
+\emph{Round-peaked (RP)}: the circular velocity rises steeply and has a round peak, gradually changing to the flat part of the CVC at radius $\sim 0.5R_e$.
+This class is represented by early-type galaxies and early-type spiral galaxies (E4$-$S0a, Sa$-$Sbc).
+The average amplitude of CVCs reaches $\sim$ 300 \kms.

-{\it Round-peaked (RP)}: the circular velocity rises steeply and has a round peak, gradually changing to the flat part of the CVC at radius $\sim 0.5R_e$.
-This class is represented by early-type and early-type spiral galaxies (E,Sa-Sab), similar to the SP galaxies.
-The average amplitude of CVCs reaches $\sim$ 350 \kms in the central parts and decreases to $\sim$ 280 \kms in the outer parts.
+{\it Sharp-peaked (SP)}: the circular velocity rises steeply and has a sharp peak, making a sudden change to the flat part of the CVC at radius $\sim 0.2R_e$.
+This class is dominated by early-type galaxies (E1$-$E7).
+The average amplitude of CVCs reaches $\sim$ 400 \kms.

-In general, the slow-rising class is represented by low-mass and late-type galaxies, while the round-peaked class is represented by high-mass and early-type galaxies.
-Flat and Sharp-peaked CVCs include galaxies with intermediate masses and, notably, a wide-range of morphologies, though these classes not include late-type spirals.
+In general, the SR class is mostly represented by late-type galaxies, while the SP class is represented by early-type galaxies.
+FL- and RP-CVCs include galaxies with a wide-range of morphologies.